 30 grams Oatmeal

 Why did I choose the ingredients that I used?
-Let’s talk about them and why I picked these ingredients!
+Let’s talk about each one.

 Oatmeal: I think oatmeal adds a soothing feel to any bath product.
 It seems that oats give a body to any product that makes that product feel luxurious.